GoogleCloudPlatform/security-response-automation/README.md

 **StackDriver**

-If you're only interested in processing ETD findings then your configuration is done for you automatically below using Terraform.
-You can skip the **Setup Security Command Center Notifications** section.
+If you only want to process Event Threat Detection findings, then your configuration is done for you automatically below using Terraform.
+You can skip the **Set up Security Command Center Notifications** section, and continue to **Configure Security Command Center Notifications**.

 **Set up Security Command Center Notifications**